Velocity Variance Pseudoscience

 Unfortunately, the stabilization seen on the right of the chart does not demonstrate that.
 It demonstrates that the team has discovered the number to always choose for their total estimate, not that they are improving the system that they are managing.
 There is also a tendency for the team to converge on a politically acceptable number, not a statistically meaningful one.

-There is no evidence here that estimates are improving or stabilizing to provide predictability.
 Repeated experience with estimates in software development shows that they have a low correlation coefficient with actual outcomes.
 I have had many thousands of projects managed within my organization or by myself during my decades in management in software development.
 I have observed no correlation between estimates and actual outcomes.
-When performing multiple exercises comparing estimates to costs, days to deliver, variance from scheduled completion… these things only come near the original estimates on projects when a large number of change requests are repeatedly processed to change scope, schedule, and cost estimates as the delivery date approaches.
-It is why software development adopted iterations: to provide short enough timeline that a lack guess accuracy could be mitigated.
+When performing multiple exercises comparing estimates to costs, days to deliver, completion dates… these things only come near the original estimates on projects when a large number of change requests are repeatedly processed to change scope, schedule, and cost estimates as the delivery date approaches.
+It is why software development adopted iterations: to provide short enough timeline that the inaccuracy of estimation could be mitigated.
+Or, perhaps estimates themselves would be unnecessary as the team is working on a fixed cost, and sizing work to complete in a few days is easier than performing long-term estimation.

 Since estimates correlate poorly to actuals, totaling up the estimates and analyzing them for accuracy without an outcome measure is an expensive yet non-useful activity.